dsoares/roundcube-geolocation/README.md

 This plugin is not meant to be configured by users, only by the Roundcube Webmail administrator via configuration file.

-Stable versions of Geolocation are available from the [Roundcube plugin repository][rcplugrepo] (for 1.0 and above) or the [releases section][releases] of the GitHub repository.
+Stable versions of the plugin are available from the [Roundcube plugin repository][rcplugrepo] (for 1.0 and above) or the [releases section][releases] of the GitHub repository.

 **NOTES:**
 - *This plugins only provides geolocation functions to be used by other plugins.
 It does not need to be enabled in the Roundcube config file.*